Read ego-centered network data exported with EgoNet software as an egor object

 Folder name of the folder containing the edge/ tie data in separate .csv files for each ego/ network.

-indicating the separator used in csv files.
+Characterindicating the separator used in csv files.- ID.vars

 A named list containing column names of the relevant input columns: